mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 4 Cr4000

 ATMOSPHERIC DIVING SUIT

 This is a rigid suit capable of allowing a diver to operate safely to depths of around 800 meters.
-The atmospheric diving suit is large and clumsy but allows underwater expeditions of up to three hours without requiring pre- breathing or breathing a gel.
+The atmospheric diving suit is large and clumsy but allows underwater expeditions of up to three hours without requiring pre-breathing or breathing a gel.
 It provides Protection +4.

 Item TL Effect Kg Cost
 Atmospheric